nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 cores.
 For TP2 (~67% ocean), `Icore=29, Jcore=26` gives `NMPI=504`, which is close to
 512 (4 nodes).

+The negative signs on `Icore` and `Jcore` select **uniform** tiling: all tiles are approximately the same size in grid cells, which minimises memory use and is generally more efficient at high core counts.
+Omitting the negative signs would instead produce **load-balanced** tiling, where each tile has roughly the same number of ocean points — useful at low core counts where MPI wait time dominates, but at the cost of higher memory usage.

 Also find the `tile_grid.sh` line in `create_ref_case.sh` and add the `-s 1` flag (tile size variation factor; `1` encourages near-uniform tiles, default `9.5` allows more variation), so it reads: